Dennis Rapier

-Features

-Regular production of the Rapier began in 1991, following a demonstrator unit being shown around different fire brigades a year earlier.
+Design

+Following a prototype being exhibited to various fire brigades across the United Kingdom, the Dennis Rapier was launched into production in October 1991.
 The first Rapiers maintained some design elements of the RS/SS series they replaced, although featuring a redesigned front grille and rectangular headlights.

-The Rapier would receive a facelift in 1993, designed by Capoco Design.

-The facelift would be mainly focused on the cab, giving it a modern and streamlined appearance and also allowing the cab to tilt to a total of 42 degrees.
-This facelift redesign would see Dennis and Capoco win a British Design Award in 1994.
+The Rapier received a facelift in 1993, designed by Capoco Design.
+The facelift mainly focused on the cab, giving it a modern and streamlined appearance and also allowing the cab to tilt to a total of 42 degrees.
+This facelift redesign saw Dennis and Capoco win a British Design Award in 1994.

 As standard, the Rapier is powered by a Cummins C260-21 turbocharged six-cylinder engine and has an Allison MCDR five-speed automatic transmission.
 The Rapier's suspension uses "race car technology" such as a double-wishbone and coil springs with telescopic dampers, and the gearing allows a governed top speed of 75 mph.

 While the Rapier proved very popular with some brigades, others found it to be prohibitively expensive and limited in its equipment load capacity.
-The Dennis Sabre would be launched in 1995 as a low-cost alternative with increased load capacity, which would ultimately succeed the Rapier and eventually be the last full-size fire engine produced by Dennis Specialist Vehicles.
-Production of the Dennis Rapier would eventually cease in the early 2000s due to low sales and a parts shortage as a result of the discontinuation of the Renault Midliner, which sourced the Rapier's front suspension and brakes.
+The Dennis Sabre was launched in 1995 as a low-cost alternative with increased load capacity, which ultimately succeeded the Rapier and eventually became the last full-size fire engine produced by Dennis Specialist Vehicles.
+Production of the Dennis Rapier ceased in the early 2000s due to low sales and a parts shortage as a result of the discontinuation of the Renault Midliner, which sourced the Rapier's front suspension and brakes.